classiebit/addchat-codeigniter-pro-docs/readme.md

 ---

->{primary} AddChat never modifies your existing database tables or records.
+> AddChat never modifies your existing database tables or records.
 And it never breaks down any of your website functionality.

 ---

->{success} AddChat is fully tested and ready to be used in production websites.
+> AddChat is fully tested and ready to be used in production websites.

 ---